Arnoldo Mondadori Editore: History

-In 1952 Mondadori launched I romanzi di Urania (Urania's novels), a twice monthly Italian science fiction magazine that contributed to the wider diffusion of this genre in Italy.
+In 1952, Mondadori launched I romanzi di Urania (Urania's novels), a twice-monthly Italian science fiction magazine that contributed to the wider diffusion of this genre in Italy.

 In 1960 Mondadori launched Il Club degli Editori, the first Italian mail-order book club and in 1965 became the first Italian publishing house to launch low-cost paperbacks for sale through newsstands (Oscar Mondadori), an experiment that would be a huge success and that was imitated by many publishers.
 The aim of the series was to reach an audience not used to buying in bookshops.
 The first novel published was A Farewell to Arms by Ernest Hemingway, who immediately experienced great results in terms of copies sold.

-Between 1950 and 1965, the number of employees at Mondadori rose from 335 to 3,000 and resulted in the company's decision to construct a new building in the outskirts of Milan, specifically within the municipality of Segrate.
+Between 1950 and 1965, the number of employees at Mondadori rose from 335 to 3,000, resulting in the company's decision to construct a new building on the outskirts of Milan, specifically within the municipality of Segrate.

 In 1968, Giorgio Mondadori, Arnoldo's son and chairman of the publishing house, decided to assign the project for the new headquarters to Brazilian architect Oscar Niemeyer, after having admired his work on the Foreign Ministry (Palácio Itamaraty) in Brasilia three years earlier.
-Construction began in 1971 and the new headquarters was inaugurated in January 1975.
+Construction began in 1971, and the new headquarters was inaugurated in January 1975.

 Through a joint venture with Gruppo Editoriale L’Espresso in 1976, Mondadori published La Repubblica, its first daily newspaper; Gruppo Editoriale L’Espresso was finally separated from Mondadori in 1991.

 In 1981 Mondadori entered the television business with the launch of the Rete Quattro TV station, which was sold to Fininvest a few years later.
 In the same year, through a joint venture with Canada's Harlequin Enterprises, the romantic fiction book series Harmony began to be published in Italy.

 The company has been controlled by Fininvest, Silvio Berlusconi's family holding company since 1991.
 Marina Berlusconi is the chairman.

 In 1989, Mondadori expanded into Mexico by acquiring Editorial Grijalbo.
 Beginning in 2001, Mondadori operated a joint venture with Random House in Spanish-speaking countries.
 Random House bought out Mondadori's stake in 2012.

 In 2006, Mondadori took a big step forward in its international expansion with the acquisition of Emap France, one of France's leading magazine publishers, today Mondadori France.